Getting Started (on Azure)

 ssh -i private-key.pem firstname.lastname@example.org

-Run the following command to configure your server for the first time:
+Run the following command to configure your server for the first time.
+NOTE: Please use the ubuntu user when running the following command, otherwise you will encounter errors.

 and worker, by choosing the first option: